What Pet Travel Documents Are Needed to Travel to the UK (England, Wales, Scotland, & Northern Ireland)?

 - Door-to-door transport

 - Assistance with health certificates, import certificates, and other travel documents needed for animal transport to the United Kingdom (outlined above)

 - USDA endorsement and consular legalization (when needed) of all relevant documents where required

 - Airline-approved flight kennels provided with personalized labels, identification

 - Customs clearance and delivery to your home

-- Local pet taxi service to and from the airport, your home, veterinarian, kennel, or groomer – available in major US cities as well as their surrounding areas
+- Local pet taxi service to and from the airport, your home, veterinarian, kennel, or groomer – available in major UK cities as well as their surrounding areas

 - Travel consultation and flight reservations

-We will inform you of your pet's full itinerary before the trip and we will update you as your pet travels to the United States.
+We will inform you of your pet's full itinerary before the trip and we will update you as your pet travels to the United Kingdom.